It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 Anime and Manga

-- In Attack on Titan, a minor example played for laughs.
+- In Attack on Titan, a minor but still bloody (and almost humorous) example.
 Right before a showdown between the female titan and titan Eren, it cuts to a scene of some loony priest of the wall preaching that faith is all that they need to be safe.
-Cue the female titan being knocked right through the church.
+Cue the female titan being knocked right through the church and squishing several people flat.

 - The famous first clash between Spike and Vicious in episode 5 of Cowboy Bebop, "Ballad of Fallen Angels," is likely a Shout-Out to both The Killer and The Crow.
 Or so The Other Wiki says.